04 Nov Planning A Trip To Banff National Park

 Summertime in the Rocky Mountains is simply fabulous.
 It is my favourite time of year.
 The rivers flow, the wildflowers bloom, the alpine is free of snow, and nature moves all about.
 It is a splendid place to be.
 From May through September, the range of activities and experiences is all-encompassing, from valley floor to mountain peak.

-Whitewater rafting on the Kicking Horse River, with Wild Water Adventures, must certainly top the list of many things to do.
+Whitewater raftingm the Kicking Horse River, with Wild Water Adventures, must certainly top the list of many things to do.
 What’s a mountain adventure without a rush of adrenalin?
 This is the biggest and wildest river in the Rockies, offering both introductory and big whitewater options.
 We invite everyone, 8 years and older, to hop aboard our rafts and feel, for themselves, the true ‘kick’ of the Kicking Horse River.
+Want to book a trip?
+Click below!

 On-mountain adventures are next.
 Whether spending a day learning the ropes, hiking across alpine meadows, or traversing ice fields, Yamnuska has it all.
 Introductory rock climbing lessons (both half- and full-day) are a hit with all ages regardless of experience.
 Families, in particular, love this option.
 As with rafting, safety is the number one priority.
 Only the best guides and equipment will do.